TypicalMango/Obsidian-Image-Manager-Plugin/README.md

 # Obsidian Image Manager Plugin

-Plugin works when app is launched (& plugin is enabled)
+Plugin works when app is launched (if plugin is enabled)
 - Moves all images to images/ folder (created in vault root)
-- Deletes thr images that arent referenced in any notes
+- Deletes the images that arent referenced in any notes

 ## API Documentation